IBM/LTFS-Data-Management/src/1_commands.md

 # Commands

-LTFS Data Management consists of a client interface and a set of background processes that perform the processing of requests.
-Beside the special case of transparent recalls requests that are driven by file i/o all other operations are initiated by the client interface.
+LTFS Data Management consists of a client interface and a set of background processes that perform the processing.
+Beside the special case of transparent recall where requests are driven by file i/o all other operations are initiated by the client interface.

-The following client interface command exist:
+The following client interface commands exist:
 <pre>
     commands:
           @subpage ltfsdm_help          "ltfsdm help"              - gives an overview